svlad-90/DLT-Message-Analyzer/md/patterns_view/patterns_view.md

 > **Note!**
 >
 > The easiest way to use the newly saved regex pattern is to double-click on it.
-> That will cause a search with usage of a stand-alone regex pattern.
+> That will cause a search with the usage of a stand-alone regex pattern.

 ----

 ## Relocation of the sub-tree levels

-Plugin allows you to move a particular sub-tree into another location.
+The plugin allows you to move a particular sub-tree into another location.

 Just select any non-leaf element: